 1) Decrease Website Bounce Rate

-According to study from 2014, the average website loading time was 6.5 seconds.
+According to study in 2020, the average website loading time was 4.7 seconds on desktop and 11.4 seconds on mobile.
 However, this appears to be far too slow for modern Internet users.

 Obviously, a high bounce rate is the single biggest factor that can kill conversions.
 You can’t possibly convert a customer that leaves your site before it even loads.